kchenturtles/PassionfruitKitchen/content/posts/breakfast-strata.md

 date: 2024-11-28T00:35:51-05:00
 categories: ["dinner", "lunch", "breakfasts"]
 tags: ["pescetarian", "vegetarian"]
 summary: "This might be the best thing I've ever made.
-And that's saying a lot.
-But everyone who tried this thinks the same thing, so...yeah, it's pretty tasty.
-Strata is a bit like a savory bread pudding, or stale bread baked in custard, and this take is pretty great!"
+And that's saying a lot, but I made this for my family this Thanksgiving, and everyone pretty much agreed with that sentiment, so count that as evidence if you wish.
+This dish is a take on strata, which is a bit like a savory bread pudding."
 toc: true
 dropCap: true
 displayInMenu: true